vvikasreddy/lexically_constrained_beam_search_/README.md

 # lexically_constrained_beam_search_

-Runt the beam search file to execute the project
+1. Constraints.py and constraints.ipynb file holds the code to generate constraints 2.Run the beam_search.ipynb file to execute the project, constraints will be fetched automatically.